VAT Dubai

 UAE VAT return filing on EmaraTax portal 2026 guide

-April 2026 Update: The new UAE tax penalty regime under Cabinet Decision No. 129 of 2025 takes effect on 14 April 2026, changing how late VAT filing and payment penalties are calculated.
-The Q1 2026 VAT return deadline is 28 April 2026.
-File on time to avoid penalties under the new regime.
+June 2026 Update: The new UAE tax penalty regime under Cabinet Decision No. 129 of 2025 took effect on 14 April 2026.
+Late payment is now charged at 14% per annum instead of the old 2% + 4% monthly structure.
+The next VAT return deadline is 29 June 2026 for tax periods ending 31 May 2026.
 See all 2026 FTA deadlines here.

 UAE VAT Return Filing 2026: How Do You Submit Form 201 on EmaraTax?

 UAE VAT return filing 2026 is mandatory for every VAT-registered business through the EmaraTax portal.
 Whether you file monthly or quarterly, missing a deadline, even by one day, triggers automatic penalties starting at AED 1,000.
-With the Q1 2026 filing deadline on April 28, 2026, now is the time to understand the process inside out.
+With the next filing deadline on 29 June 2026, now is the time to understand the process inside out.
 For a full overview of all FTA deadlines this year, see our UAE tax deadlines calendar for 2026.

 What Is a UAE VAT Return?